ANCPLabOldenburg/megqc_documentation/new/run.md

 ```

 ## 4. Run Calculation
 Once your parameters are set (Data directory, Subjects and parallel Jobs) click `Run Calculation`.
 The Log window will show you the on-going process, as well, as errors.
-You may find more details about the on-goin processes in the terminal.
+You may find more details about the on-going processes in the terminal.